 Weather and sea conditions

 There will be a maximum of 6 guests on your tour and you will be split into two groups of 3.
 Each group takes alternate swims, and the group on the boat helps get cameras and people out of the water.
-This ensures efficient group changes, gives you a chance to catch your breath, to shoot surface activity etc. We aim to ensure everyone has similar experiences across the week.
-The whale swimming regulations allow for 4 guest in the water, plus the accredited guide total 5 people in the water.
-On our Hosted trips (Boat B, Tour codes BBxxx) your host will join each group in the water as a 4th member of your group.
+This ensures efficient group changes, gives you a chance to catch your breath, to shoot surface activity, etc. We aim to ensure everyone has similar experiences across the week.
+The whale swimming regulations allow for 4 guests in the water, plus the accredited guide total 5 people in the water.

 Which tour dates do I choose?